Entanglement assisted communication complexity measured by distinguishability: Introduction

 Entanglement is widely regarded as one of the most intriguing and distinctive features of quantum theory.
 One of its most prominent applications is its role as a nonlocal resource in Bell-type scenarios \cite{bell,ardehali,mermin,seevnick}, where spatially separated parties are not allowed to communicate yet can generate correlations that cannot be explained classically.
 In standard communication tasks, the role and potential advantage of entanglement have not been greatly explored.
-Recent studies have shown that the introduction of entanglement can enlarge the set of achievable correlations between a sender and a receiver in scenarios where communication is constrained by the dimension of the transmitted systems \cite{Marcin,Brukner,armin,tavakoli,Vieira_2023,hameedi,5550293,jef,Patra}.
+Recent studies have shown that the introduction of entanglement can enlarge the set of achievable correlations between a sender and a receiver in scenarios where communication is constrained by the dimension of the transmitted systems \cite{Marcin,Brukner,armin,tavakoli,hameedi,5550293,Frenkel2022,Vieira_2023,jef,Patra}.
 However, whether entanglement can offer a similar advantage in communication tasks constrained by distinguishability remains unexplored.
 This question is particularly relevant, as distinguishability constraint is defined relative to pre-shared correlations, and it provides a natural and unbiased framework for studying quantum communication complexity with various resources.

-In seminal work, Frenkel-Weiner \cite{fw} showed that, in dimension-constrained tasks without input at the receiver's side, quantum communication offers no advantage over classical strategies.
-Despite this limitation, subsequent results by Frenkel-Weiner \cite{Frenkel2022} and Vieira \textit{et al.} \cite{Vieira_2023} revealed that entanglement-assisted classical communication can outperform classical protocols even in such restrictive settings.
-These findings naturally raise the question of whether a similar advantage persists in distinguishability-constrained communication tasks.
-In this work, we answer this question in the affirmative.
+In a seminal work, Frenkel and Weiner~\cite{fw} showed that, in dimension-constrained communication tasks without any input at the receiver’s side, quantum communication offers no advantage over classical strategies.
+Despite this limitation, subsequent results by Frenkel and Weiner~\cite{Frenkel2022} and Vieira \textit{et al.}~\cite{Vieira_2023} revealed that entanglement-assisted classical communication can outperform classical protocols in dimension-limited scenarios.
+These developments naturally raise the question of whether a similar advantage persists in distinguishability-constrained communication tasks.
+The answer in this case appears to be negative.
+However, by introducing communication tasks constrained simultaneously by both the distinguishability of the sender’s inputs and the dimension of the communicated message, we show that such an advantage can, in fact, be recovered.